 The answer is simple: b2evolution wants you to be in total control.

 You own your contents, your posts, your images, your personal details.
-If you signed up with an online service to publish your data, you would just give up some of your privacy and some of your property rights, you would never fully control who accesses your private data or not (the classic Facebook problem) and you would never have an opportunity to move your stuff somewhere else if things go wrong.
+If you were to sign up with an online service instead, in to publish your data, you would be giving up some of your privacy and some of your property rights, you would never fully control who accesses your private data or not (the classic Facebook problem) and you would never have an opportunity to move your stuff somewhere else if things go wrong.